infinite-dao/glean-cetaf-rdfs/README.md

 (TODO describe more)

 Better split data into smaller pieces (~50MB) using `patternsplit.awk`; 50MB may take 4 to 15 minutes to import.
-Before you ran `patternsplit.awk` edit the code section matching the wanted split match.
+Before you ran `patternsplit.awk` edit the code section matching the desired matching to split at.

 ``` bash
 gunzip --verbose Threads_import_*20201111-1335.rdf*.trig.gz